ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Overview

 *The Zephyrlands* refers to the western half of the continent, and it consists of several indepedent kingdoms.
-All of the Zephyrlands were once united in a single vast empire, but that empire fell to Orcish invaders a hundred years ago.
+The kingdoms of the Zephyrlands were once united in a single vast empire, but that empire fell to Orcish invaders a hundred years ago.

 Our story begins in one of these kingdoms: a large confederacy of autonomous cities and villages, collectively called *The Confederacy of Gaia* by the inhabitants.
 The overall culture of the confederacy has a vaguely 18th-century Japan feel to it; most people are farmers, ranchers, and herders, and live simple, rural lives in tune with the rhythms of the land and organized around the seasons.

 ## History

+From time immemorial, humans lived peacefully on the temperate lands of XXX, and eventually developed an advanced civilization.
+500 years ago, the great mage Augustine Gloomrend, called The Zephyr, conquered the kingdoms between the Sunbloom Mountains in the east and the Sinaran Ocean in the west, and, for 450 years, his family ruled *The Zephyrlands*, as they called it.
+The *Zephyran Emperors* ruled fairly, coorperating with the gnomish and elvish kingdoms and allowing their vassals to mostly govern themselves.
+They installed in their empire a veneration for nature, the cycle of the world mirrored the seasons, and *Zephyrans* lived close to the land.

-From time immemorial, Zephyrans lived peacefully on their land, and developed an advanced civilization.
-Then, a hundred years ago, a wave of devastation crashed over the land:  Orcs came from the mountains in the east, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
-The orcs destroyed the great cities and, leaving broken masonry and burnt husks in their path.
+Then, 50 years ago, the *Great Devastation* crashed over the land:  Orcs came from the Sunbloom Mountains, crushing everything in their path, driving the gnomes of the eastern hills towards the sea, and toppling the Zephyran empire.
+The orcs destroyed the great cities, leaving broken masonry and burnt husks in their path, and slaughtered the imperial families.

-The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Vella, Kylf, and the Confederacy of Gaia.
+The Zephyrans slowly rebuilt from those ashes, and coalesced into several kingdoms:  Kylf, Mudor, Vella, and the Confederacy of Gaia.
 In the decades since the Great Devastation, these kingdoms have enjoyed a cautious peace, interspersed with border skirmishes, land disputes, and the occasional goblinoid raid.
-The gnomes never returned to their homelands, settled throughout Gaia and Kylf, and have been an integral part of the fabric of Zephyran life.
-The orcs have not returned, but the Zephyrans live in fear of the day they do.
+The gnomes never returned to their homelands; they settled throughout Gaia and Kylf, and have been an integral part of the fabric of Zephyran life.

-One of the effects of the Great Devastation was the destruction of all of the schools of arcane magic.
-At the height of the Zypheran empire, mages were common, and arcane magic was plentiful, but in the time of the PCs, arcane magic is almost unknown.
+Before the Great Devastation, magic was plentiful and mages were powerful and respected, but, for some reason, the orcs targetting the institutions of magical learning, leaving the Zephyrlands bereft of thousands of years of magical lore and knowledge.

-The after effects of the Great Devastation are still felt everywhere, from the ruins of cities to the yearly Rememberence Day that every town and village maintains, commemorating the day they were overrun by the orc horde.
+The after effects of the Great Devastation are still felt everywhere, from the ruins of cities to the yearly Rememberence Days that every town and village maintains, commemorating the day they were overrun by the orc horde.

 ## Geography

 The Zephyrlands cover a vast amount of land.
-They are bordered on the west by an ocean, to the north by frozen, inhospitible tundra, to the east by immense, craggy mountains, and to the south by endless desert.
+They are bordered on the west by a vast ocean, to the north by frozen, inhospitible tundra, to the east by immense, craggy mountains, and to the south by endless desert.
 There a smaller mountain range that runs through the center of the continent to the sea, and an inland sea in north central.
 See the [map](map.md) for more exact details and dimensions.

 Distances in the Zephyrlands are measured in *wheels*: 1 wheel is defined as the distance a horse-drawn wagon can travel in a day, and is roughly 20 Earth miles.
-From north to south, the Zephyrlands measure about 50 wheels (1000 miles), and 25 from East to West (500 miles).
-On the [map](map.md), each hex represents 1 wheel.
+From north to south, the Zephyrlands measure about 45 wheels (about 900 miles), and 40 from East to West (about 800 miles).
+On the [map](map.md), each hex represents 1 wheel, and thus about 1 day's travel.

 ## Cultures